Swaroop3/Mutation-testing/README.md

    (Replace `<FuzzTestName>` with the full class name of the fuzz test, e.g., `com.example.shop.cart.CartServiceFuzzTest`.
 Each fuzz test will run for its default duration of approximately 5 minutes.)

 ## Contributions
-- Swaroop(IMT2022587): pricing/tax/shipping modules, promo engine, Money/utilities, unit tests for pricing/promos, diagrams, README/report.
+- Swaroop(IMT2022587): pricing/tax/shipping modules, promo engine, Money/utilities, unit tests for pricing/promos, diagrams, tests with PIT, README/report.
-- Lokesh(IMT2022577): cart/checkout, inventory/payment/order modules, integration tests, PIT/JaCoCo/Jazzer setup, README/report.
+- Lokesh(IMT2022577): cart/checkout, inventory/payment/order modules, integration tests, tests with PIT/JaCoCo/Jazzer, README/report.

+## AI Usage
+We have used Gemini to write parts of source code, configuration files(pox.xml), to write reports(this file too).